 Kizhi Island, located 68 km away from the city, is a must-see once you find yourself in Petrozavodsk.
 The famous Kizhi church ensemble can be found here, a real masterpiece of wooden architecture of the 18th and 19th centuries, which is protected by UNESCO.
 All parts of this ensemble reflect the mastery and skill of ancient Russian wood architects.
 The central point of this ensemble is Preobrazhenskaya Church, constructed with an axe without a single nail.

 Karelia, the "region of lakes", thrills with the beauty of its nature.
 We strongly recommend visiting lakes Ladoga and Onega, Kivach Waterfall, Ruskeala Mountain Park, the Valaam Islands, Marcial Waters, Petroglyphs of the White Sea, and national parks Paanayarvi, Vodlozersky, and Kalevalsky.

 Petrozavodsk is about 700 km away from Helsinki.
 There are coach and ferry routes connecting the city with the Finnish capital.
 Tours are offered to cities in Northern Europe.
-If you want to enjoy unforgettable weekends, make sure you arrange a Schengen visa in advance (you can do this at the embassies of European countries in your country).
+If you want to enjoy unforgettable weekends, make sure you arrange a visa in advance (you can do this at the embassies of European countries in your country).